 Bob started playing dance music on ocassional jobs with local bands before going on to work with the Math Sladky “KLMS” Polka Band for two years.

 In 1963, Bob helped Bob Blecha start the “Bouncing Czechs” and played, recorded, and traveled with that group while also going on several tours to Canada and Texas with the Al Grebnick Band.
-He also toured with Moostash Joe, Math Sladky, and Allen Valish as well as playing a few jobs with the Six Fat Dutchmen from Minnesota.
+He also toured with Moostash Joe, Math Sladky, and Allen Vallish as well as playing a few jobs with the Six Fat Dutchmen from Minnesota.

 Presently, Bob plays with Bob Blecha and the Bouncing Czechs and the Greg Blecha Trio.